Creator Playbook

-At Believe, we're building a new kind of ecosystem — one where attention becomes capital, and anyone with a good idea can get funded by community, instantly.
-Whether you're a solo builder, a scrappy team, or just someone with a dream, we're excited to help you launch.
+At Believe, we’re building a new kind of ecosystem — one where attention becomes capital, and anyone with a good idea can be birthed by community, instantly.
+Whether you’re a solo creator, a scrappy team, or just someone with a dream, we’re excited to help you launch.

 This playbook is your guide to making the most of Believe: how to coin your project, how to grow it, and how to build lasting momentum with the people who believe in you.